Skip to Content

 • Martha Nussbaum, "The Protagoras: A Science of Practical Reasoning" (VPR ch.
 8).

 Optional reading: Plato, "Protagoras" (tr.
-Allen, available shortly); Nussbaum, The Fragility of Goodness, through Part II; available from Marriott.
+Allen, available in the Philosophy Department).
+Further followon reading: Nussbaum, The Fragility of Goodness, through Part II; available from Marriott.

 • Tenenbaum, Rational Powers in Action: in the Preface, pp. vi-vii; chs.
 1-3.
 (How to proceed?
 Read ch.
 1 lightly -- it's mostly orientation, where you have to be pretty immersed in the current literature to know what the point of the gestures is -- but pay close attention to the paras. bridging pp. 18f and 22f.
 Read ch.
-2 more closely.)
+2 more closely; paying attention to the arguments throughout.
+Read ch.
+3 primarily to get the overview of ST's position, and you can read the definitions of "gappy" in sec.
+3.4 lightly, but look carefully at the arguments on 51f, 62, and 76f.)

 Optional reading: If you wanted to think further about the Self-Torturer: Tenenbaum, ch.
 4. If you want to pursue issues in Bratman: Tenenbaum, chs.
 5-6.
 (Both these directions are good places to look for final paper topics.)